Ipso upholds complaint over Mail article claiming ‘no-go areas for white people’

-News website ordered to publish a correction on its homepage
+The news website was ordered to publish a correction on its homepage over unsubstantiated claims

 A complaint over a Mail Online article referring to some British towns as “no-go areas for white people” has been upheld by the press regulator.

-The Independent Press Standards Organisation (Ipso) ordered the website, the online version of the Daily Mail, to publish a correction accessible from its front page.
+The Independent Press Standards Organisation (Ipso) ordered the platform, which is the online version of the Daily Mail, to publish a correction accessible from its front page.

 The article, published in June, reported on claims made in the book Among the Mosques: A Journey Across Muslim Britain by former Islamist radical Ed Husain.

-The author said a group of white men told him they were scared to go into supposed “no-go areas” in Blackburn such as Whalley Range, with one man saying a “gang of Asian teenagers repeatedly jumped my 12-year-old son”.
+The author said a group of white men told him they were scared to go into “no-go areas” in Blackburn like Whalley Range, with one man saying a “gang of Asian teenagers repeatedly jumped my 12-year-old son”.

 But in its ruling, Ipso said: “The headline claim that there were ‘British towns that are no-go areas for white people’ was not supported by the article.
 The article included no reference to a town or towns which were claimed to be off-limits to white people, and only one area within a city was described as a ‘no-go area’ for white people.”

-Mail Online had defended the article by saying “no reasonable person was likely to take the claim seriously”, an argument dismissed by Ipso.
+Mail Online had defended the article by saying “no reasonable person was likely to take the claim seriously” – an argument dismissed by Ipso.

 In the article, one man was quoted as saying: “If we go to Whalley Range at night-time, we’re guaranteed to get jumped.
 We won’t walk out of it.
 We won’t walk to the other end of the street.”